 If you’re living with a food allergy, it’s natural to question whether your child may develop one as well.
 Additionally, you might wonder if siblings of children with food allergies are more likely to share the same allergy.

-One method researchers use to determine if a biological condition is hereditary — or runs in the family — involves studies of identical twins, because they have identical genes.
+One method researchers use to determine if a biological condition is hereditary — or runs in the family — involves studies of identical twins because they have identical genes.
 Two studies on food allergies found that a twin is at a higher risk of developing food allergies if their twin sibling has one.
 In one study, researchers found that between 51 percent and 68 percent of twins whose twin siblings had allergies developed allergies as well.
 This trend proved especially true for peanut and shellfish allergies.

 In families in which only one member has a food allergy, the risk of another family member developing the same allergy is low.
 However, when multiple family members have food allergies, the risk nearly doubles compared to the general population.

 Certain types of allergy tests can help determine if you have a food allergy.
 One is the skin prick test, which checks skin reactions to allergens.
-A doctor also may use a blood test for immunoglobulin E (IgE) antibodies that your body makes against food allergens.
+A doctor may also use a blood test for immunoglobulin E (IgE) antibodies that your body makes against food allergens.

 However, one large study found high rates of false positives — indicating an allergy when none exists — among siblings.
 This means that even though the siblings had increased antibodies or immune response to an allergy in a test, they didn’t actually have allergic symptoms.